-If you own commercial real estate or if you are a tenant of any of it, surely you already know that, without a doubt, this is the sector most affected by the crisis generated by the coronavirus.
+If you own commercial real estate or if you are a tenant, surely you already know that without a doubt, this is the sector most affected by the crisis generated by the coronavirus.

 A friend of ours who works in a law firm is dealing with a large number of cases of commercial tenants requesting a reduced rent payment from their landlords.
 It is still early to know what will happen, but the President of the Madrid Business Forum has demanded that the Spanish Government suspend the payment of commercial rents, as has been done in France.

 Apart from the difficulty of paying the rent that tenants of commercial premises face and the damage that this would have for the owners, other large projects have been delayed by the Coronavirus, such is the case of the new Primark in Barcelona o The Open Sky in Torrejón de Ardoz, a commercial park of no less than 90,000 square meters.